-Your school district cannot conduct an initial evaluation of your child to determine whether your child is eligible under Part B of IDEA to receive special education and related services without first providing you with written prior notice of the proposed action and obtaining your consent as described under the headings Written Prior Notice and Parental Consent.
+Your school district cannot conduct an initial evaluation of your child to determine whether your child is eligible under Part B of IDEA to receive special education and related services without first providing you with written prior notice of the proposed action and obtaining your consent as described under the headings Written Prior Notice as described above.

-Your school district must make reasonable efforts to obtain your informed consent for an initial evaluation to decide whether your child is a child with a disability.
+Your school district must make reasonable efforts to obtain your informed consent for an initial evaluation.